BradenDKelly/MetropolisMonteCarlo/Ewald/readme.md

 x (Completed) need to test on fixed configurations provides by NIST for SPC/E water https://www.nist.gov/mml/csd/chemical-informatics-research-group/spce-water-reference-calculations-10a-cutoff

+(need to add NIST SPC/E tests as unit tests that can be routinely called for testing).

 Ewalds works fine, need to implement into moves, and test pressure calculation.
 Wqq = Vqq/3.